rmccrear/lv-3-may-2024/week-3/part-2-components.md

-Here’s the updated version of the instructions, with reminders to commit changes after each test.

----

 ### Project Overview

 In this project, you will build your own version of the **Cat App**.
 The goal is to create a single page that displays a cat image and additional information about the cat.
 You will work within the `src/pages/cat` directory and progressively build the page using mock data.